stefoostveen/retrophone/README.md

     `source venv/bin/activate`

-9. Install the other required packages
+9. Install the other required packages and, depending on the build platform, copy pjsua2 from the swig build location to the venv.

     `pip install -r requirements.txt`

+    `cp ./pjproject/pjsip-apps/src/swig/python/build/lib.linux-armv7l-3.7/* ./retrophone/venv/lib/python3.7/site-packages/
+`

 10. Run the project